muhammadmubeen17/simple-portfolio-website/README.md

 ## **Getting Started**

 Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.
+You will need `git` installed globally on your machine.

 ## 🛠 Setup Instructions